Roth conversions aca subsidy

 Both couples look very closely at ACA plans and Premium Tax Credits.

-They plan to take out enough pre-tax money to fill up their standard deduction and 10% tax bracket and then live on the Roth money.
+They plan to take out enough pre-tax money to fill up their standard deduction and 10% tax bracket and then live on the Roth.
 Then, when they are 62, they will get a reverse mortgage (Yes, reverse mortgages are for the wealthy too).
 This way, they keep MAGI low enough to get Premium ACA Tax Credits, pay less in taxes, and leave more behind to charity.

 What about the Conversions?
 They could also keep their income low.
-However, they don’t have the option to use Roth money, and they have a massive amount of money in a traditional IRA.
+However, they don’t have the option to use Roth money and have a massive amount of money in a traditional IRA.
 Tick, Tick, Tick, taxes will be enormous when RMDs start.
-Does a Roth conversion count as income for Obamacare?

 Does a Roth Conversion Count as income for Obamacare?
 ACA vs. Roth Conversions